mudabir94/docker_node_cicd/README.md

     - When code is commited with tag V.*.*.*, github action ci.yml (CI to docker hub) runs and updates the image on the dockerhub.
 # Running the application locally.
 - Pulling the node_docker package you can easily start the server that runs on port 8001.
-- POST "localhost:8001/foo, returns a success message.
+- POST "localhost:8001/test or /foo, returns a success message.